Ry0sh1/Ry0sh1/README.md

 I study computer science in an University in Oldenburg.

 Knowledge: Java, MySQL, PostgreSQL, LiteSQL
-Currently learning: HTML and CSS planing to learn: Javascript, C++, C#, C
+Currently learning: HTML, CSS and JavaScript planing to learn: SpringBoot, C++, C#, C

 I will mainly use my Public GitHub like a diary to see my Progress and to improve properly.